 The male shook his head, the Human world needed their help.
 They knew that their extended family did not care about anything but themselves and their affairs.
 Halvar and his sister were not like them.
 Unlike their cousins, the twins did care about the safety of their secret, and the safety of mankind.
 They knew what their own kind was capable of, as well as what the Humans were capable of doing to themselves.

 Once they had reached their hut Val paused outside the door, taking in a deep breath that she didn’t physically need.

 “We are going to help them, aren’t we?” she asked her brother.

 Halvar looked at her with an expressionless face, “If it is our kind that is attacking them, as it seems, then it is our duty to help.
 We have lived in peace with the Humans for a thousand years.
 It’s the one unspoken rule of our kind.
 I don’t understand why that would change now.”

 Val scoffed and walked into the hut, “We have never lived in peace with Humans.
 We cannot live in peace with a species that doesn’t know ours exist.”

 Her words haunted Halvar as he walked in and faced their old friend.

 “Tell us about these Vampire’s your team encountered.”

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, twistedinsanityWrite a Review